Hermes J. Florez, M.D.

 University of Zulia School of Medicine

-Dr. Hermes Florez is an Associate Professor in the Departments of Medicine and Epidemiology at the University of Miami (UM) Miller School of Medicine and Clinical Director in the Geriatric Research, Education, and Clinical Center (GRECC) at the Miami Veterans Affairs (VA) Healthcare System.
+Dr. Hermes Florez is a Tenured Professor in the Departments of Medicine and Public Health Sciences at the University of Miami (UM) Miller School of Medicine and Director of the Geriatric Research, Education, and Clinical Center (GRECC) at the Miami Veterans Affairs (VA) Healthcare System.

 Dr. Florez received his medical degree with honors (Summa Cum Laude) from the University of Zulia-School of Medicine in Maracaibo, Venezuela.
 He completed his postgraduate training in Internal Medicine, Endocrinology, & Geriatrics, and graduate studies in Epidemiology (PhD) and Public Health (MPH) at the University of Miami/ Jackson Memorial Medical Center.